Be the first to know

 Hochul said she is directing the MTA to enhance bus service for no fewer than 23 routes citywide, with the outer boroughs being a priority.

-Critics of the plan said its a heavy tax on commuters, while those in favor of the plan are applauding the governor's move saying the money is necessary to make buses and trains faster and keep them running.
+Those in favor of the plan are applauding the governor's move, saying the money is necessary to make buses and trains faster and keep them running.

 Hochul voiced support for the MTA's 2025-2029 Capital plan that was approved in September.
 Hochul said the plan will help fund projects such as the Interborough Express, which she said will reduce the commute between Brooklyn and Queens by up to 30 minutes each way.